Can a Marriage Heal After an Affair

 1. First, the affair must end.
-This includes any and all interaction and communication with the lover.
-Make a commitment to your spouse to never see or talk to the lover again.
-Block potential communication with the lover (change e-mail address and telephone, cell phone, and pager numbers.
+This includes all interaction and communication with the lover.
+Commit to your spouse to never see or talk to the lover again.
+Block potential communication with the lover (change the e-mail address and telephone, cell phone, and pager numbers.
 Change jobs and relocate if necessary.
 True reinvestment of yourself in your marriage can’t happen without this.

 4. Accept responsibility and be accountable.
 If you are the wayward spouse who had the affair, accept responsibility for your actions, whether it was an emotional or physical affair.
-If you are the wayward spouse, you should be prepared to have patience, answer questions and make a complete confession.
+If you are a wayward spouse, you should be prepared to have patience, answer questions, and make a complete confession.
 That will be difficult and wearisome.
 But a vital part of healing your relationship and restoring trust is being willing to be patient and tell the truth.
 Your betrayed spouse needs to hear openly and honestly what happened, and to be able to ask questions – no matter how difficult talking or hearing about this may be.
-It is important for a betrayed spouse to know the extent of the relationship.
+A betrayed spouse needs to know the extent of the relationship.
 For example, was it an emotional attachment, or was there sexual intimacy involved?

 For full restoration to take place in your marriage, you as the betrayed spouse do need to gain a complete accounting of the affair so that you understand how you have been sinned against.
 Only then will your forgiveness be complete.
 But in the process of discovery, keep in mind that regardless of how many questions you may ask, it is unlikely that you will ever be able to fully understand everything about what happened that has turned your world upside down.

-Understand too that there some potentially bad reasons for asking questions.
-Sometimes after a traumatic event we tend to think that if we had enough information we could make sense of it all, reduce our pain, feel more secure and in control and keep ourselves from being hurt that way again.
-But of course, gaining complete, detail knowledge of your spouse’s sin will not bring all the pieces of the puzzle together.
-Having all the vivid details you can obtain will likely never enable you to make complete sense out of the terrible trauma that has befallen you.
-Neither will it protect you, nor make you to feel safe, secure and protected again.
+Understand too that there are some potentially bad reasons for asking questions.
+Sometimes after a traumatic event, we tend to think that if we had enough information we could make sense of it all, reduce our pain, feel more secure and in control and keep ourselves from being hurt that way again.
+But of course, gaining complete, detailed knowledge of your spouse’s sin will not bring all the pieces of the puzzle together.
+Having all the vivid details you can obtain will likely never enable you to make complete sense of the terrible trauma that has befallen you.
+Neither will it protect you, nor make you feel safe, secure, and protected again.

 7. Give it time.
 If you were the one betrayed, you should have the freedom to set the timetable for recovery.
-Often the person who has been unfaithful is anxious to “put all of this behind us” to help cope with his or her guilt.
+Often the unfaithful person is anxious to “put all of this behind us” to help cope with his or her guilt.
 Allow each other enough time to understand and heal.
-I’ve seen estimates that it takes two years to process through all the issues.
+I’ve seen estimates that it takes two years to process all the issues.